-Our undergraduate students pursue either a B.A. in English or a B.S.Ed. in English Education and choose between a Writings Track and a Literatures Track.
-We also offer eight Minors, open to English majors and non-majors alike.
+We offer a range of programs for students to explore.
+Our updated undergraduate B.A. encourages students to expand their knowledge of different areas within English studies.
+We also offer eight minors, which are open to English majors and non-majors alike.
 Our M.A. graduate program features tracks in Literature; Creative Writing; and Writing, Teaching, & Criticism.
 At all levels of study, we maintain small class sizes that foster interactive discussions and personalized student learning.
 Our B.A. majors are encouraged to pursue internships, and study abroad, while our M.A. students may apply for funding through graduate assistantships.
 All students consult with an academic advisor to plan out their program of study, and many work with individual faculty on research and creative projects.
 To learn more about our curriculum and programs, please view our department Mission Statement and our Undergraduate Learning Outcomes.

-The English Department sponsors a vibrant cultural life that includes a renowned Poetry Center, readings by notable authors, two student literary journals (Daedalus and Literati), an English Club, an English Alumni organization, numerous student awards and scholarships, and local chapters of the Sigma Tau Delta English honors society and the National Council of Teachers in English (NCTE).
+The English Department sponsors a vibrant cultural life that includes a renowned Poetry Center, readings by notable authors, two student literary journals (Daedalus and Literati), a Creative Writing Club, an English Alumni organization, and numerous student awards and scholarships.
 Our students and faculty are also actively involved in the university’s ongoing sustainability efforts.
 All of these opportunities enable students to expand their learning experience beyond the classroom and collaborate with others who share their passions.